Aligning Robot and AI Behaviors with Human Intents

 Equity and Inclusion

 I'm a strong advocate for the inclusion of women and underrepresented minorities in science.
 In 2019, I served as co-president of MIT's GW6: Graduate Women of Course 6.
-Pictured above: students from an introductory CS class I taught in Puebla, Mexico.
+Pictured above: high school students from an introductory CS class I taught in Puebla, Mexico.

 Models of Human Preference for Learning Reward Functions